Skip to content

 About the Author

 J. Sac is the author of ‘Ho Chi Minh City: An Excellent Guide to the World.’
-He is also the founder of Traveledictorian – a travel blog that publishes compelling travel-related content.
+He is also the founder of Traveledictorian – a travel blog that publishes well-thought-out travel content.

 His passion for writing, photography, and travel fueled him to explore Asia and the rest of the world.
 He also plans to undertake humanitarian work in his travels.
 Read his inspiring story and follow him on social media!